openforis/sepal-doc/docs/source/cookbook/sampling_design.rst

 Select the probability band for the target category — **Tree %** in this example — not **Class probability**, which describes the confidence of whichever class was assigned at each location.

 Categorical image
-""""""""""""""""""
+"""""""""""""""""

-Choose **Categorical image** when a categorical map provides useful prior information about the target reporting category within each stratum.
-SEPAL calculates the fraction mapped as the selected target class and uses that fraction as the anticipated proportion.
+Choose **Categorical image** when a map other than the stratification contains a class corresponding to the target reporting category.
+Within each stratum, SEPAL calculates the share of the area mapped as that class and uses it as the anticipated proportion.

 For example, suppose **Tree** is the target reporting category.
-Ecological zones can define the strata, while the **Class** band of a land-cover map supplies the anticipated proportions by selecting **Tree** as the target class.
+Ecological zones can define the strata, while the **Class** band of a land-cover map supplies the anticipated proportions by selecting **Tree** as the target class: each zone is anticipated to contain the share of trees that map shows in it.
+Alternatively, a forest map can define the strata while a second forest map, from another source, supplies the proportions: where the two diverge, the stratum is less certain and needs more samples.

-Do not reuse the categorical band that defines the strata.
-It would return 100 percent for the selected stratum and 0 percent for the others.
-A separate classification containing the same classes can be used when it is a credible source of prior information, but its results describe agreement between the two maps and should not be treated as evidence that either map is correct.
+The stratification itself cannot supply this information: every stratum would be mapped as either entirely the target category or none of it, so no stratum would appear uncertain.
+The map's class should also mean the same thing as the target reporting category, over about the same period; otherwise the proportions reflect differences between the two maps rather than the uncertainty within each stratum.

 Manual
 """"""